 iPhone users also have a few tricks at their disposal.
 As they may know now, their operating system will not show Wi-Fi connections that have poor signal, but nevertheless, some users will still want to see them.
 For them to achieve this, they will need a Jailbroken device, and a few apps from the Cydia store.

 Open your Cydia Store app and do a quick search for any of these apps, they will allow you to see all the wireless connections that are in range by removing the default restriction imposed by the operating system:

 - Wi-Fi Booster

-iPhone users can also use a very nifty gadget that can extend their WiFi range.
-It’s a case designed for the iPhone 5 and it aims to extend the range of the WiFi receiver in order to pick up signals that are further away.
-While the case won’t win any aesthetics prizes due to its antenna, it will give users some extra WiFi coverage.
+iPhone users can also use a very nifty gadget to extend their Wi-Fi range.
+It’s a case designed for the iPhone 5 and it aims to extend the range of the Wi-Fi receiver in order to pick up signals that are further away.
+While the case won’t win any aesthetic prizes due to its antenna, it will give users some extra Wi-Fi coverage.
 We’re talking about the Linkase, and users can pick one up from Amazon for around $35.

 - Add a rubber cover for older models that have metal bezels

 - Power off the device and press Home + Power button until you see the Apple logo, then plug the phone to a charging cord and let fully charge